 Santa Clara Pueblo is a Tewa Indian settlement along the Rio Grande in north-central New Mexico that has been home to these Puebloans for hundreds of years.
 Established in about 1550, the pueblo, Kha’po Owingeh, is a member of the Eight Northern Pueblos of the Tewa-speaking Pueblo Indians.

-The Santa Clara people’s ancestors came from the Puye Cliff Dwellings about 10 miles west of the current Santa Clara Pueblo.
+The Santa Clara people’s ancestors came from the Puye Cliff Dwellings, about ten miles west of the current Santa Clara Pueblo.
 The people lived at Puye for approximately 300 years before giving up the cliff dwellings due to drought in about 1550 AD.
 At that time, the Puye community housed up to 1,500 Indians.
 At both their old home and newer pueblo, the Tewa relied on both irrigation farming and hunting for sustenance.

 The pueblo was first visited by Europeans when Francisco Coronado’s expeditionary force came to the area in 1541.
 The Puebloans met Juan de Oñate and his exploration party on July 11, 1598.
 At that time, the Spanish established a more permanent settlement in the region, bringing colonists and Franciscan priests who began establishing missions.
-At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache, and Navajo warriors and the people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
-After the region’s annexation into the Spanish Kingdom, and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
+At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache and Navajo warriors.
+The people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
+After the region’s annexation into the Spanish Kingdom and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
 Fray Alonso de Benavides established a mission at Santa Clara in 1628 as a visita (satellite community) for the Ohkay Owingeh Pueblo (formerly the San Juan Pueblo).
 The visita included a chapel for the use of a visiting priest.